 Plus, chia seeds are very high in omega-3 fatty acids, which have so many health benefits I don’t even have space to list them all here!
 For the purposes of how omega-3s are great for energy, you should know that omega-3s:

 - Reduce symptoms of the metabolic syndrome, which is typically marked by poor metabolism and a lack of energy (39)

 - Decrease chronic inflammation throughout the body (40)

-- Improve quality of sleep, so you can be more alert during the day (41)
+- Improve the quality of sleep, so you can be more alert during the day (41)